Jurgen Klopp excited to discover if safe standing can enhance Anfield atmosphere

 “I like the idea and I’m really excited about how much better the atmosphere could be at Anfield if we have safe standing.
 I’d be really surprised if it could be even better, but I hope for that, so let’s see.”

-Tottenham, Manchester City and Manchester United are among the clubs understood to be keen on applying.
+Tottenham and Manchester City are among the clubs understood to be keen on applying.

-United boss Ole Gunnar Solskjaer said: “I know that the club is supportive, we want to trial that.

-“As long as the safety is in place, (with) standing, the atmosphere builds.
-When you stand up, you’re more passionate and emotional, so I’m looking forward to trialling that if everything goes to plan.”

 “It’s been trialled at other clubs and seems to have been trialled really well.
 The consumers are the spectators and they should have a choice of what they do.